 Abraham Lincoln's life and marriage have also been depicted in popular culture through films, television shows, and novels.
 These portrayals often capture the drama and challenges of the Lincoln marriage, while also highlighting the enduring love and commitment that bound Abraham and Mary together.

-However, it is important to note that these fictionalized accounts may take creative liberties with historical facts.
+That said, it — worth paying attention to.
 While they can be entertaining and engaging, they should be viewed critically and compared with scholarly sources to ensure accuracy.

 Tips and Expert Advice